 1. Alcohol And Substance Abuse:

-A lot of teenagers leave school and studies owing to drug addiction and substance abuse.
+A lot of teenagers leave school and studies due to drug addiction and substance abuse.
 Alcohol addiction is also another reason that explains why teenagers drop out of school.

 3. Loss Of Interest:

 There are some teenagers who lose interest in academics due to several factors.
 Wealthy kids, belonging to rich families may feel less inclined to complete studies.
 Some teens may quit studies in order to pursue their passion for art and acting.
 The lure of fame and money become stronger as popular media greatly influences teenagers.

 4. Economic Hardship: